So it’s free?

 - Share this site on your favorite forum, poker-study group or on your website.

-- Email email@example.com requesting to be a usability tester and participate in a 1-hour Skype EZA usage session with creator Hagai Cibulski.
-You get free training and we get to test how real users use the tool.
+- Email email@example.com requesting to be a user experience tester and participate in a free Skype EZA usability/training session.